Moonfin-Client/Plugin/README.md

 ## Installation

+Moonbase needs **Jellyfin 10.10 or newer** or **Emby 4.8 or newer**.
+The wiki's [Installation](https://github.com/Moonfin-Client/Plugin/wiki/Installation) page has the steps plus updating and uninstalling.

 ### Jellyfin

 The plugin repository is the recommended route, because it updates through the catalog like any other plugin: